BlueBrain/region-grower/README.md

 ## Introduction

-This package provides a general tools to synthesize cells in a given spatial context (a brain Atlas) with embarassingly parallel computation (with distributed computing via dask-mpi).
+This package provides a general tools to synthesize cells in a given spatial context (a brain Atlas) with embarrassingly parallel computation (with distributed computing via dask-mpi).
 This package is difficult to use on its own, as it requires several specific inputs from atlas and synthesis.
 It is advised to use it via [synthesis-workflow](https://github.com/BlueBrain/synthesis-workflow), which is a workflow generating most of the inputs of region-grower.